 What about RAW files?

 Given that both cameras produce exceptional JPEG files you may find that you shoot RAW less often than you used to.
-As a professional photographer there are times when I do need to shoot in RAW format, such as when I have to extract lots of fine detail from the picture, or if I find myself in mixed or challenging lighting.
+As a professional photographer I normally need to shoot in RAW format, such as when I have to extract lots of fine detail from the picture, or if I find myself in mixed or challenging lighting.
 Wedding photographers in particular are more likely to shoot RAW because this gives them additional highlight recovery should they need it.
-I’m afraid I can’t compare the RAW output or even comment on the XE1′s X Trans RAW images because there is currently no effective mainstream RAW support.
+I’m afraid I can’t compare the RAW output at the present time or even comment on the XE1′s X Trans RAW images because there is currently no effective mainstream RAW support.
+(Edit 1st January 2014: there have been improvements in the RAW algorithms within the leading processing software, but in my opinion it’s still not quite there).

 Which camera is the prettiest?

 Yes, I do get asked this question.
-Honestly, beauty is in the eye of the beholder.
-I happen to think they both look absolutely gorgeous.
+Honestly, beauty is in the eye of the beholder so I can’t answer this for you.
+I happen to think they both look great, but the EM5 has the edge to my eyes.
 I have both cameras in the silver option because I like the more old-fashioned look, but the black is also popular because it is minimal and sleek.

 Can I go out and shoot in the rain?